jhazen66/clickgame/README.md

 In addition to supporting Internet Explorer 10+, Firefox, and Chrome, this project also has support for creating a Chrome Packaged App, and a Windows Store app.

+*To install the project as an appx file on Windows:*

+1. run `.\AppX\Build-AppX.ps1` from the root of the project.
+2. this will package and install the appx file to your start menu

+*To create the folder for the Chrome Packaged App:*

+1. run `.\ChromeApp\Build-ChromeApp.ps1` from the root of the project.
+2. Open Chrome and install the package from the .\ChromeApp\dist folder

+**Help me out**

+Pull requests are most welcome...there is a lot I have not yet learned about Yeoman and grunt, and I am sure there are better ways of configuring the project and scripting the builds.
+If there is a better way, help me fix it.